Skip to main content

 Train for your actual route demands, not a generic fitness goal.
 If your trip includes long climbs, practice steady uphill movement with your expected pack load.
 If it includes rough descents, add step-ups, lunges, and single-leg balance work so your legs and feet are ready for uneven terrain.
 If long water carries are possible, test that too, since spacing like 8 and 10 miles between sources can change effort and comfort quickly.

 Keep your checks simple and personal: pack-carry comfort at expected load, how your feet and shoulders feel the next day, and whether recovery matches your normal baseline.
-Use placeholders where you still need to validate your numbers, such as [target loaded pack weight after final weigh-in], [climb duration that reflects your route], and [normal recovery signal to verify].
+Validate exact numbers during shakedowns, including final loaded pack weight, route-specific climb duration, and the recovery signals that are normal for you.
 If pain, chafing, or exhaustion repeats in practice, treat that as a fix-now issue.

 A pre-mortem is a before-you-leave failure rehearsal.
 Pick your top five likely failure points, then define what you will notice first, what you will do immediately, and what backup plan keeps the day manageable.